ashleymcnamara/learn_to_code/README.md

    -  [Build Your Own Lisp][c-lisp]
       Walks you through how to write a Lisp interpreter in C, teaching both languages simultaneously.
     - [More free books][c-more]
-- Books (paper):
+- B**ooks (paper):**
     - [The C Programming Language][c-c-lang]
       The definitive guide to C. Also known as K&R, after the authors.
     - [The Definitive C Book Guide and List][c-so-definitive] A very well-maintained list of recommended books and resources on StackOverflow.
 Every book listed on this page is highly-recommended.
-- Exercises: N/A
+- **Exercises:** N/A

   [c-mit-practical]: http://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-087-practical-programming-in-c-january-iap-2010/
   [c-mit-intro]: http://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-088-introduction-to-c-memory-management-and-c-object-oriented-programming-january-iap-2010/